 As I was saying, my doomsday anxiety began in 1994 while I was in 7th grade.
 Have you ever watched the Ancient Prophecies documentary?
 Something to jog your memory would be the creepy guy (and his voice) narrating the doc while walking through the halls of the great pyramids of Egypt.

 The most significant doomsday prediction was the December 2012 Mayan calendar prophecy.
 That one scared me until I got a bit older and informed myself about what this prediction was all about.

-That 2012 prophecy alone generated millions of dollars in movie ticket and book sales.
+That 2012 end times prophecy alone generated millions of dollars in movie ticket and book sales.
 Doomsday predictions are very lucrative, and that’s the reason people want to keep them alive right up to the next day of the supposed end of the world.

 That documentary was when I became interested in this topic, and I am even more interested in it today but for different reasons.
 Let me know in the comment section at the end of the article what your first end of the world awakening began.